Skip to Content

 Photos via Shutterstock

-And last but by no means least in our guide to the best castles in Ireland is the mighty Donegal Castle.
+And last but by no means least in this guide to the best castles in Ireland is the impressive Donegal Castle.

 If you’ve had your fill of Irish castles, or if you’d like to see what else Ireland has to offer, here are some guides to get stuck into (don’t forget, you’ll find the world’s largest collection of Irish Road Trip itineraries right here):